ttkorhonen/e3pages/docs/kb/guide/articles/9_dynamic_kernel_module_support.md

 ## Background information

-DKMS (Dynamic Kernel Module Support) is a framework for third party kernel modules, which are not part of a standard distribution, but an application depends on it to work.
+DKMS (Dynamic Kernel Module Support) is a framework for third party kernel modules, that are not part of a standard distribution, but needed by a system.
 This kind of modules are also called "out-of-tree" kernel modules.
-The advantage of DKMS module is that it can automatically rebuild when new kernels are installed.
+One can build and install a kernel module for the same purpose, but has to manually re-build it each time when the kernel is updated.

 This article describe two alternative ways to build and install a DKMS module: